Submersible GPS

 Now, to the untrained eye this device may look like a simple iphone in a waterproof box, and that's actually what it is!

-Remember that GPSs do not work underwater, so this solution can only be used for guiding to a point of interest during surface swimming, such as for starting the dive on top of a wreck or a known fish habitat.
 You can read here how I used it for finding a small wreck, 400 meters from the coast, in 2 meters of underwater visibility.

 You can buy the waterproof Dolfinbox from Whitworths, waterproof to 24 m, $25, and add some styrofoam to hold the phone in place.
 I have used an old iPhone I had in the drawer, you know... just in case the waterproof box isn't so.
 As the transparent lid of the box is actually matt, I have made it more transparent by using fine sandpaper (1200) and Brillo polisher, which is the same technique you would use to remove scratches from an acrylic dome.